PODCAST: Is Water Enough to Keep You Hydrated?Oct. 25, 2022

 EMMA: One thing that is a little bit controversial is caffeine intake.
 So, some people will say, oh, caffeine is very dehydrating.
 Some people count, you know, sources of caffeine like coffee or tea as fluid intake.
 I'm kind of in the middle.
 I kind of feel like it depends on, you know, where the caffeine is coming from, how much you're having, that kind of thing.
 Like if you're having a cup of coffee or tea, that could probably contribute to better hydration.
 But if you're just pounding coffee all day long, that's probably going to put you in a deficit.
 When it comes to water balance, alcohol, we know, is also very dehydrating and hence the reason why a lot of people reach for, you know, Pedialyte or Liquid I.V. or things like that to kind of help counteract some of those effects.

 KATIE: Yeah, absolutely.
-What about really salty foods?
-Is that just a thirst to kind of help us drink or we actually dehydrating ourselves at that point, when we have a really salty meal?
+What about foods?
+Is that just a thirst to kind of help us drink or ourselves at that point, when we have a meal?

 [Music begins to play]